JuliaMessaging/MQTTClient.jl/README.md

 MQTT Client Library for Julia

 This library provides a MQTT Client and functions for interfacing with a standard MQTT broker.
 This includes publishing messages, and subscribing to topics to receive published messages.
+See the [documentation](https://JuliaMessaging.github.io/MQTTClient.jl) for more information.

 This package supports using Transmission Control Protocol (TCP) as well as Unix Domain Sockets (UDS) as the protocol to connect to the MQTT broker over.
 An example configuration for a `Mosquitto` broker can be found in the test folder.

+## Example Use

+An example of how this package can be used is in the [examples/basic.jl](examples/basic.jl) file.

 ## Sponsorship
 ![sponsor logo](https://www.volkerwessels.com/dynamics/modules/SFIL0200/view.php?fil_Id=366300&thumb_nr=26)